 Once again directed by James DeMonaco, it’s clear from the larger-scale that ‘The Purge: Anarchy’ is aiming for that the film is trying to please the audience that were dissatisfied with the first entry in the franchise, ditching the small-scale home-invasion story in favour of becoming more of an action-focused thriller that further explores its disturbing world.
 Yet even with the many themes of: ‘The Purge’ series still present, ‘The Purge: Anarchy’ manages to feel like a bigger waste of potential than the first film.
 As in spite of the fact we get to see how many different Americans spend their murderous night, the film still feels quite restrained, never delving enough into each baleful group of: ‘Purgers’ or their violent deeds.

-Nathan Whitehead’s original score is very similar to that of the first film, mostly consisting of a series of tracks that lack anything overly-distinctive about them, being utilised mostly within the film to help build tension.
-That is with the exception of the track: ‘Commencement’ however, being without a doubt the best track of the entire score, this impactful and brooding track plays when ‘The Purge’ first begins, making for one of the film’s most excitingly memorable scenes.
+Nathan Whitehead’s original score is similar to that of the first film, only this time being much shorter in length, mostly consisting of a series of tracks that lack anything overly-distinctive about them, being utilised within the film exclusively to help build tension.
+That is with the exception of the track: ‘Commencement’ however, without a doubt the best track of the entire score, as this impactful and brooding track plays when ‘The Purge’ first begins, making for one of the film’s most exciting scenes.

 Sadly, ‘The Purge: Anarchy’ is another lacklustre entry within ‘The Purge’ series, even though I do feel a similar plot to this one could be executed-well, ‘The Purge: Anarchy’ somehow manages to feel more disappointing as it tries to be more ambitious.
-Whilst the film is perhaps the best entry in the current series (which isn’t really a compliment), mostly due to Frank Grillo’s engaging performance alongside the film’s feeling of rush as the group attempt to live through this yearly night of violence, ‘The Purge: Anarchy’ does still rely far too heavily on its central concept to carry-it through its narrative.
+Whilst the film is perhaps the best entry in the current series (which isn’t really a compliment), mostly due to Frank Grillo’s entertaining performance and the film’s continuous feeling of rush helping to propel the film forward as the group attempt to live through this yearly night of violence.
+‘The Purge: Anarchy’ still relies far too heavily on its central concept to carry it through its narrative.
 All in all, a 4/10.